Bermuda fish chowder: Traditional condiments

 Traditional recipes are seasoned with black rum, and "sherry peppers sauce", a hot sauce made of pimentos marinated in sherry and spices.
 Locally manufactured Outerbridge's Original Sherry Peppers Sauce is one of Bermuda's few exports.
-It is said that Bermuda fish chowder must include Outerbridge's sauce.
+A 1990 LA Times article states that "there is a saying on the island" that Bermuda fish chowder must include Outerbridge's sauce.
 Black Seal Rum made by Bermudan distiller Gosling Brothers is also considered the traditional rum to flavour the soup.

 History

-It is believed that the recipe was developed by 17th century British colonizers.
+The recipe is believed to have been created in the 17th century by English colonists in Bermuda.
 Sherry peppers sauce is also a Bermudan tradition dating from that period.
 Called "peppers wine", it was used by sailors to make spoiled food more palatable.